-Nervous learner drivers can become more confident by following a few principles.
+Nervous learner drivers can pass first time & become more confident by following a few principles.

-Question: Why do so many learner drivers fail their driving test because of ‘nerves’?
+Question: Why do so many nervous learner drivers fail their driving test because of

 Before you answer the question lets take a look at the following:

 - Understand the rules of the road more than just passing the theory test.

 - Know how to control the car in every situation – fully understand the controls & their operation Check out the foot controls